Celebrating Eleven Years Online...!

 Briefly described, the interior has a large double berth forward, arranged as a large "V" berth.
 Aft of that is a settee on either side of the mast.
 A table is hung on the aft face of the mast and serves both settee seats.
 The table is arranged with fold-down leaves, and has an 8" wide fixed center portion for storing wine bottles or other similar things.

-The galley is aft of the settee, and is located on port and starb'd sides, so it is quite generous in size
+The galley is aft of the settee, and is located on port and starb'd sides, so it is quite generous in size.
+Just aft of the galley is a quarter berth to port.
+Aft of the starb'd part of the galley is a good sized head compartment.

-Below the exterior aft deck is the lazarette which is quite large.
-A well-protected access to the lazarette is provided via doors in the aft end of the pilot house.
+Below the exterior aft deck is quite a large lazarette.
+Access to the lazarette is provided via doors in the aft end of the pilot house.
+A hanging locker is also located below the aft deck, with easy access from the pilot house.

 Summary